OfcPeriwinkle/top-tracks/README.md

 # Top-Tracks
-This is a simple CLI tool that scrapes the top singles for a given year from [Rate Your Music](https://rateyourmusic.com/) and create a Spotify playlist with them.
+This is a simple CLI tool that scrapes the top singles or albums within an optional timeframe from [Rate Your Music](https://rateyourmusic.com/) and creates a Spotify playlist with them.

 ## Installation
 First thing's first, clone this repository.
 Then create a virtual environment and install the submodule dependency and the package itself.